-^{}This paper is based on Besley's Presidential Address to the European Economic Association, 2010.
-The authors are grateful to CIFAR, the ESRC, the Swedish Research Council, the Torsten and Ragnar Söderberg Foundation, and the ERC for financial support.
+^{}This paper is based on Besley's Presidential Address to the European Economic Association presented at the 25th Congress of the Association held in Glasgow in August 2010.
+We thank Paul Collier, Fabrizio Zillibotti and an anonymous referee for comments on an earlier draft.
+We are grateful to CIFAR, the ESRC, the Swedish Research Council, the Torsten and Ragnar Söderberg Foundation, and the ERC for financial support.